Welcome to U13

 When are the games?

 All games are played Saturday mornings.
 Most home games are played late-morning (closer to noon), but this can vary due to field scheduling demands.
 Away games may start earlier or later.
-The exact time of the match and the field you will be playing on isn’t generally known until Wednesday of that week.
+The exact time of the match and the field you will be playing on isn’t known until Wednesday of that week.

 Are the games the same?